Koen Casteels

 Koen Casteels (/nl/; born 25 June 1992) is a Belgian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Qadsiah.

-Formed at Genk, Casteels spent most of his professional career in Germany with TSG Hoffenheim, Werder Bremen (loan) and VfL Wolfsburg.
-He made 283 Bundesliga appearances, mostly for Wolfsburg, where he won the 2015 DFL-Supercup.
+Formed at Genk, Casteels spent most of his professional career in Germany with TSG Hoffenheim, Werder Bremen (loan) and VfL Wolfsburg, joining the latter in 2015.
+He made 283 total Bundesliga appearances, mostly for Wolfsburg, where he won the 2015 DFL-Supercup.
+In 2024, he departed Wolfsburg, joining Saudi side Al-Qadsiah.

 Casteels made 37 appearances for Belgium up to under-21 level.
 He was first called up for the senior team in 2013 and was part of their squad that came third at the 2018 FIFA World Cup.
 He was later chosen for the 2022 FIFA World Cup and UEFA Euro 2024, and was first-choice at the latter.
+He retired from international football in March 2025, following a dispute relating to Thibaut Courtois.

 Club career

 Casteels was developed at K.R.C.
 Genk where he was a teammate of fellow goalkeeper Thibaut Courtois.
 He was initially regarded as better than Courtois, but while he and several of the club's other goalkeepers were injured, Courtois broke into the team.

 Casteels was signed by VfL Wolfsburg from TSG Hoffenheim in January 2015, but spent the first six months of the three-and-a-half-year contract on loan at Werder Bremen.
 He played for Wolfsburg in the 2015 DFL-Supercup, saving from Xabi Alonso in the penalty shoot-out as his team won after a 1–1 draw.

 When Diego Benaglio left Wolfsburg in June 2017, Casteels signed a new three-year contract with the club and was given the number 1 shirt.
 He appeared in all of the club's 34 Bundesliga matches during the 2017−18 season.